jeffkaufman/jammer/README.md

 4. Install Raspberry PI OS Lite

-5. Connect a keyboard and monitor and log in: pi/raspberry
+5. Connect a keyboard and monitor and log in.
+It will ask you to create a

-6. Change the password to something more secure
+   password: use 'jeffkaufman' with something secure.

-7. Use the automated setup tool:
+6. Use the automated setup tool: `sudo raspi-config`

    i.
 Set the country to US